 Apart from working as a pesticide, it also helps with smelly feet, ear infections, and tough stains on clothes.
 A light dusting of the boric acid can help with getting rid of cockroaches.

 Roach baits is another effective pest control method for getting rid of cockroaches.
 It focuses on the cannibalistic and survival skills of cockroaches, converting their strengths to weaknesses.
 The chemical baits lure the roaches from their hiding rooms and indigests them with the poison, ending the lifespan of these creatures.

 And since they also eat the dead bodies of other roaches, you won’t have to worry about roach infestation.
 These baits can be placed over several different places depending upon the tracking down of these pests.
 You can buy roach baits from home improvement stores and also online for cheap rates.

 3. Glue Strips And Sticky Traps

 Glue strips and glue traps are cheap and effective roach control methods.
 They don’t need correct and stringent positioning like the roach baits and are reliable and easy to use.
 They generally strip or traps with a glue adhesive covering the inside of the roach traps and strips some poison to kill cockroaches.

 Glue traps wait for the roaches to enter through the possible entry pons and trap them with the help of the glue.
 Glue Strips need to be replaced every other week for it to work.

 4. Set Bait Stations

-Bait Stations are tubes with toxic substances inside them and are ready to give solutions for your how to get rid of roaches problem.
+Bait Stations are tubes with toxic substances inside them and are ready to give solutions for your problem.
 Bait placement and positioning are essential for bait stations.